 FARF Research Request

 The Forensic Anthropology Research Facility (FARF) is a 26-acre outdoor human decomposition research laboratory at Texas State’s Freeman Ranch that is used to conduct studies related to forensic taphonomy.
 Also located on Freeman Ranch is the Osteology Research and Processing Laboratory that includes cold storage, radiography and photographic stations, and a skeletal processing suite.
 Anthropologists, archaeologists, odontologists, botanists, entomologists, chemists, and others in disciplines that study human decomposition can propose to conduct research at FARF.
-Please contact Dr. Daniel Wescott if you are interested in conducting research at FARF.
+Please complete the FARF Research Request Form if you are interested in conducting research at FARF.

 Texas State University Donated Skeletal Collection Research Request